kristiania/PG4200-Lab4-V26/src/main/java/assignment/README.md

 the clock time is not going to be a precise measure of the time spent on your method.
 However, for simplicity you may use _System.nanoTime()_ which records the clock time in nanoseconds.
 Maybe you have already used that for the extra exercise i Lab 1 for analysing _linearSearch_ ?
-Using nanoseconds you can get meaningful values for fast methods that when using seconds would give you always 0.
+Using nanoseconds you can get meaningful values for fast methods than when using seconds would give you always 0.

 To measure the time of a method, record the time **before** the call to the method and **after** the call to the method and calculate **after-before**.